matchms/matchms/README.rst

   pip install matchms

-matchms universe -> additional functionalities
+matchms ecosystem -> additional functionalities
 ==============================================

 Matchms functionalities can be complemented by additional packages.